damex/deadbeef-overlay/README.md

 `layman -a deadbeef-overlay`

-You can report bugs at:
+You can report bugs or feature requests at:

 * https://github.com/damex/deadbeef-overlay/issues